uday-prakash11/Real-Time-Currency-Converter-Project/README.md

 Requests: To fetch data from the API.

-Tkinter: For creating a graphical user interface (optional).
+Tkinter: For creating a graphical user interface .

 JSON: To handle the response data from the API.